GCE Deployments

 • Exit - Saves the deployment and exits the wizard, displaying the Deactivated deployment in the Deployments view.
 You can start the deployment at a later time.

-• Launch Deployment - Starts the deployment, provisions Google Compute Engine VM instances in your Google VPC network, and launches a StreamSets engine on each instance.
+• Launch Deployment - Starts the deployment, provisions Google Compute Engine VM instances in your Google VPC network, and launches an IBM StreamSets engine on each instance.

 2. If the deployment launches a Transformer engine that works with a Spark cluster, you must grant the Spark cluster access to Transformer.